jgaloguz/numerical-methods/MCMC/data_fit/README.md

-**Markov Chain Monte Carlo (MCMC)**
+**Polynomial Regression with Markov Chain Monte Carlo (MCMC)**

-An MCMC method applied to fitting data with a polynomial model using a Bayesian maximum-likelihood approach.
+An MCMC method applied to "fitting" data with a polynomial model using a Bayesian maximum-likelihood approach.
+More precisely, MCMC allows probabilistic inference of likely parameters given data and an a priori model.

 poly_fit.cpp input(s):
    - `data.txt` file, containing the data to be fit by a model.
 This file has the total number of samples, `N`, in the first line and one sample per line after that.
 The format of the samples is `x y s` (whitespace separated) where `x` is the dependent variable, `y` is the independent variable, and `s` is the uncertainty in the data.